Clocking In Systems

 Proximity Readers

 Despite the advancements in biometric technologies, proximity clocking in machines remain popular with many companies.
-They provide a tried and trusted clocking solution that workers are familiar with and comfortable using.
+They provide a tried and trusted clocking system that workers are familiar with and comfortable using.

 Proximity readers can also be a very cost-effective access control solution where large numbers of exit/entry points require operation.